-The data in the triangles represents gross losses reported or paid as at December 31, 2012.
-All data has been converted to euros using 2012 year end closing exchange rates.
+The data in the triangles represents gross losses reported or paid as at December 31, 2013.
+All data has been converted to euros using 2013 year end closing exchange rates.
 The rates applied are the same for every accounting year.
 As a consequence historical fluctuations of exchange rates do not distort triangles claims developments.

 Triangulation statistics by class of business are directly created from the technical accounting entries in Omega.
 Triangles are built by cumulating accounting data from each accounting year for every underwriting year.
 Under this construction, each diagonal represents an accounting year.
 It is worth mentioning that by "accounting year" we mean SCOR accounting year, not the accounting year of the ceding companies.
-For example, if a claim is recorded by the ceding company in year 2011 and is reported to SCOR only in year 2012, then this claim will appear in accounting year to another (only exchange rates changes and closed claims can explain the variations - see the part 5).
+For example, if a claim is recorded by the ceding company in year 2012 and is reported to SCOR only in year 2013, then this claim will appear in accounting year 2013 in SCOR triangles.
+Under this presentation, diagonals do not change from one disclosure year to another (only exchange rates changes and closed claims can explain the variations - see the part 5).
 The only exception to this rule is our UK medical malpractice portfolio where the last diagonal represents the last accounting year as of end of the third quarter only, and is therefore updated with the 4th quarter in the following year (this business is part of the worldwide casualty proportional class).

 The underwriting years reporting basis used in this disclosure is also used for our internal analyses.
 This is the case for most reinsurance companies, whereas, for insurance companies, the reporting basis is almost always the accident year.
-This is due to the fact that reinsurers do not have access to the accident year information: the issue is relevant mainly when the reinsurance contract is proportional, meaning that the reinsurer is advised of losses on an aggregate basis (no details on individual losses) regarding a specific underwriting year without details on the accident year.
+This is due to the fact that reinsurers do not have access to the accident year information: the issue is relevant mainly when the reinsurance contract is proportional, meaning that the reinsurer is advised of losses on an aggregate basis (no details on individual losses is provided) regarding a specific underwriting year without details on the accident year.